honeycombio/refinery/config.md

 UseIPV6Identifier specifies that Refinery should use an IPV6 address as its identifier.

-If using IdentifierInterfaceName, Refinery will default to the first IPv4 unicast address it finds for the specified interface.
+If using `IdentifierInterfaceName`, Refinery will default to the first IPv4 unicast address it finds for the specified interface.
-If this value is specified, Refinery will use the first IPV6 unicast address found.
+If this value is specified, then Refinery will use the first IPV6 unicast address found.

 - Not eligible for live reload.
 - Type: `bool`

 ### `Peers`

-Peers is the list of peers to use when Type is "file".

-Sets the list of peers to use when Type is "file", excluding self.
+Peers is the list of peers to use when Type is "file", excluding self.

 This list is ignored when Type is "redis".
 The format is a list of strings of the form "host:port".